8ooo8/vim-easy-inline-motion/README.md

 ![The snapshot of the highlight][highlight-snapshot]

 Have you ever thought of **utilizing the cursor motion command like `7w` and `8b`**?
-This plugin highlights the tips of the words so that with the highlight colors, users may immediately know the exact cursor motion command to instantly reach their target words.
+Not easy to do so because hard to immediately judge how far the target word is away from our cursor?
+This plugin highlights the word tips with different colors so that users may immediately know the exact `w` or `b` command to instantly reach their target words.

 ## Table of content